AnyHooks/AnyHooks/CODE.md

 5. **No Blame**: Avoid phrasing that blames users or implies they are doing something wrong.
 6. **No Humor**: Avoid humor since it can become stale if users encounter the error frequently.

-### Developer's Checklist for Crafting Error Messages
-- [ ] Is the message clear and easily understandable?
-- [ ] Does the message provide actionable steps or suggestions?
-- [ ] Is the tone of the message positive and nonjudgmental?
-- [ ] Does the message avoid blaming the user?
-- [ ] Is humor or sarcasm absent from the message?

 ### Example
 ```bash
 if [ -z "$API_KEY" ]; then